 The point is not the powerpoint

-There were at least 20 presentations during the conference I attended last week, and in half of them the PowerPoint was not starting on time.
+There were at least 20 presentations during the conference I attended recently, and in half of them the PowerPoint was not starting on time.
 That’s to say that the audience watched the presenter fumbling with projection equipment and computers before the presentation began.

 If the PowerPoint is not starting on time, then neither is the presenter.
 And this is a horrible and distracting waste of everyone’s time.
 Not to mention being completely unnecessary.